Calories in Recovery: Dangerous or Knowledge? It depends...

 They noticed binging decrease and thinking and mental clarity improve.
 They learned how to balance their food intake throughout the day rather than skipping some meals or snacks - and what happens when they do restrict or skip a meal or snack.

 We would talk about metabolism and metabolic restoration during eating disorder or disordered eating recovery and how calories (just energy) is used in your body, as well as how much you need simply at rest (a lot more than you think!).
-It's also important to know that it's not a totally accurate measurement either - the calories on packages may be 10-20% less or more than listed.

 Yet, after time, they started to trust themselves more and were able to switch to a more general meal plan of having balanced nutrients and eating regularly throughout the day.